Avraham Burg

-Avraham "Avrum" Burg (אברהם "אברוּם" בוּרג; born 19 January 1955) is an Israeli author, politician and businessman.
+Abraham "Avrum" Burg (אברהם "אברוּם" בוּרג; born 19 January 1955) is an Israeli author, politician, and businessman.
 He was a member of the Knesset, chairman of the Jewish Agency for Israel, Speaker of the Knesset, and Interim President of Israel.
 He was the first Speaker of the Knesset to have been born in Israel after its declaration of independence in 1948.
 A member of the Labor Party when he was a member of the Knesset, Burg announced in January 2015 that he had joined Hadash.

-From the 2000s onwards he has expressed views described as post-Zionist, a label he self-identified with in 2011.
-He is in favor of Israel negotiating with Hamas, and has called to abandon Herzelian Zionism (calling it a scaffolding that should be removed) in favor of a form of Cultural Zionism, also citing the civic nationalism of France as an example to follow.
+Since the 2000s, Burg has expressed views described as post-Zionist, a label he self-identified with in 2011.
+He is in favor of Israel negotiating with Hamas, and has called on his country to abandon Herzelian Zionism (characterizing it as a scaffolding that should be removed) in favor of a form of Cultural Zionism, also citing the civic nationalism of France as an example to follow.

 Early life

-He was born and raised in Jerusalem's Rehavia neighborhood.
-His father was Dr. Yosef Burg, a German-born Israeli politician and longtime government minister for the National Religious Party.
+Burg was born and raised in Jerusalem's Rehavia neighborhood.
+His father was Yosef Burg, a German-born Israeli politician and longtime government minister for the National Religious Party.
 His mother was Rivka (née Slonim) who was born in Hebron and a survivor of the 1929 Hebron massacre.

-In the Israel Defense Forces, Burg served as a platoon commander with the rank of lieutenant in the paratroopers brigade.
-He graduated from the Hebrew University of Jerusalem with a degree in the social sciences.
+Burg served in the Israel Defense Forces as a platoon commander with the rank of lieutenant in the paratroopers brigade.
+He graduated from the Hebrew University of Jerusalem with a degree in social sciences.

-Burg married Yael, and they had six children.
-He lives in Nataf, a rural community, on the outskirts of Jerusalem.